 GET or POST?
 We agreed that POST is the best choice.

 How much freedom should we give Clinical Knowledge Requester applications with the parameters?
-We should normalize the behaviors of the requester as much as possible to ensure that Clinical Knowledge Sources receive what they may need.
-Clinical Knowledge Sources are free to ignore information that isn’t needed in their implementation.
+We should normalize the behaviors of the requester as much as possible to ensure that Clinical Knowledge Directorys receive what they may need.
+Clinical Knowledge Directorys are free to ignore information that isn’t needed in their implementation.

 How should we deal with bibliographic citations and funding sources (to meet US Meaningful Use requirements).
 We addressed these by profiling the use of three Dublin Core terms as Atom feed extensions.